pagkly/Zed/Investopedia4/Passive Income.md

 The organizing principle behind this grouping is relatively simple: if the activities are located in the same geographic area; if the activities have similarities in the types of business; or if the activities are somehow interdependent—for instance, if they have the same customers, employees, or use a single set of books for accounting.

-If, for example, you owned a pretzel store and a sneaker store located in malls in both Monterey, Calif., and Amarillo, Texas, you would have four options for how to group their passive income:
+If, for example, you owned a pretzel store and a sneaker store located in malls in both Monterey, Calif., and Amarillo, Texas, you would have four options for how to group their [[Passive Income|passive income]]:

 -   Grouped into one activity (all businesses were in shopping malls)
 -   Grouped by geography (Monterey and Amarillo)